 If you have completed this checklist and everything appears to be in order; you can likely proceed with the purchase of the vehicle.
 However, if an aspect of the deal feels suspicious, you should walk away and find a more reputable dealer.
 Additionally, if you believe that the dealer is committing odometer fraud, you should consider reporting them to the proper authorities.
 Odometer fraud is a serious crime that costs consumers millions of dollars every year.

 If you or a family member was sold a vehicle with an illegally modified odometer, you should contact an experienced Maryland dealership fraud attorney.
 The diligent legal team at Whitney, LLP understands the stress associated with purchasing a defective vehicle, and we are here to help you pursue the compensation that you deserve.
 You should not have to bear the burden of repairing a vehicle due to the deception of a dealership.
-To schedule a free legal consultation to discuss your potential claim, call Whitney, LLP at (410) 583-8000, or contact us online.
+To schedule a consultation to discuss your potential claim, call Whitney, LLP at (410) 583-8000, or contact us online.